-BA (National University of Ireland), MPhil (Durham)
+- BA (National University of Ireland), MPhil (Durham)

-At Leicester, I was responsible for introducing and running a Masters programme in Post Excavation Skills, and has directed fieldwork projects at St Bees Priory, Cumbria, the early Christian monastery on Lindisfarne (Holy Island) Northumberland, and locally at the post-medieval pottery manufacturing centre at Ticknall, Derbyshire.
+At Leicester, I was responsible for introducing and running a Masters programme in Post Excavation Skills, and have directed fieldwork projects at St Bees Priory, Cumbria, the early Christian monastery on Lindisfarne (Holy Island) Northumberland, and locally at the post-medieval pottery manufacturing centre at Ticknall, Derbyshire.

 Current research work has been centred on the archaeologies and histories of the Dissolution and on friaries.